kurohai/mobile-booru/readme.md

     1. try with fixed width and retain ratio
     1. try with ratchet `table-view-row`
 1. reflow main page thumbs into grid 3x6
-1. refresh main page function
-    1. remove all images from main page
-    1. populate with most recent thumbs
-1. add swipe for page change
 1. create model for json responses
     1. one for each api type
     1. Zenbooru (全ボール) is a client for image boards implementing the Gelbooru v0.2, Danbooru (v1 & v2) and Moebooru APIs and supporting booru.org sites.